namratha-vj/namratha-vj/README.md

 A bit about myself,

-🎓 Currently in my third year at **M.S.
+🎓 Currently in my final year at **M.S.
 Ramaiah Institute of Technology**, I'm honing my skills in Computer Science with a specialization in AI & ML.

 🔍 My current fascination lies in **Machine Learning**.
 I'm actively experimenting with **Large Language Models (LLMs)** and am passionate about diving deep into the intricate world of AI and ML.